Rhoana/windowed-membranes/README.md

 Small, medium and large are convolutional network with 10,32 and 64 filters per convolution.
 The train/test set for the three options are 1500/500, 4000/1000 and 9000/1000, respectively.
 In all cases, the validation set is of size 200 and is a subset of the test set.
+The number of neurons in the fully connected layer is always the same as the number of outputs in the last convolutional layer.